 Gains / (losses) arising on sale of investments are accounted for in the period in which they arise.
 Dividend income is recognized when the right to receive the dividend is established.
 Income on reverse repurchase, certificates of investment, placements, government securities and investments in debt securities are recognized at rate of return implicit in the instrument/ arrangement on a time proportionate basis.
+Profit on bank deposits is recorded on accrual basis.

-The Composite neither contain investment of UBL Fund Managers Limited nor UBL Bank as at June 30, 2019.
+The Composite contain investment of UBL Fund Managers Limited and UBL Bank as at Dec 31, 2020.